mattray/spiceweasel/README.md

 ## -d/--delete ##

 The `delete` option will generate the knife commands to delete the infrastructure described in the manifest.
 This includes each cookbook, environment, role, data bag and node listed.
 Node deletion will specify individual nodes and their clients, and attempt to pass the list of nodes to the cloud provider for deletion, and finish with `knife node bulk delete`.
 If you are mixing individual nodes with cloud provider nodes it is possible that nodes may be missed from cloud provider deletion and you should double-check (ie. `knife ec2 server list`).
+Some knife plugins do not use the node name as the ID, so they may fail at deletion (knife-rackspace for example).

 ## -e/--execute ##